Toolkit Devlopment

 Since then, the Toolkit has been steadily growing through testing and feedback, not just in the number of soft robotic components that are documented on the site (the first pilot version had just 3) but in the quality of the content.
 This has been supported by contributions from a range of research groups with assistance from the Toolkit development team.
 Pilot tests were conducted with non-scientists to ensure that the information is as clear as possible, and the Toolkit was successfully used by students in the U.S. and India to build soft robotic medical devices of their own.
 And it’s not just students – soft robotics researchers across the world have also been interacting with the Toolkit, both contributing material and using content from it to further their own work (Holland et al. 2018).

 We hope to continue to improve and expand the Toolkit with the help of other soft robotics researchers worldwide.
 The goal is for the Soft Robotics Toolkit to be a useful shared resource that can help advance the field, and for this to happen we need your help!
-Support the Toolkit, send us feedback, or contribute your work; we look forward to hearing from you.
+Support the Toolkit, contact us, or contribute your work; we look forward to hearing from you.

 Current Toolkit Development Team